edinburgh-napier/SET09102/notes/unit1_code_quality/refactoring_techniques.md

 6. **Introduce Null Object**

-Instead of returning `null` and having many `null` checks in the code, you can introduce a Null Object that represents a default behavior or empty state.
+Instead of returning `null` and having many `null` checks in the code, you can introduce a Null Object that represents a default behaviour or empty state.
 This improves encapsulation and reduces error-prone null checks.

 <br>